-A Lean Six Sigma Black Belt is a professional who can initiate and implement large-scale and cross-functional Lean Six Sigma projects.
-He or she should know how to apply advanced techniques and statistical methods.
-He or she should demonstrate team leadership, understand the various team dynamics, and should have the ability to teach and mentor Green and Yellow Belts.
+A Six Sigma Black Belt is an experienced professional capable of initiating and executing large-scale, cross-functional Lean Six Sigma projects.
+They should know how to apply advanced techniques and statistical methods.
+Furthermore, they should demonstrate a comprehensive understanding of team dynamics and should have the ability to instruct and guide Green and Yellow Belts.
 A Six Sigma Black Belt should demonstrate understanding and competence in using the tools illustrated in the following map.

 The Certified Six Sigma Black Belt Body of Knowledge (BoK) also includes the following topics which are required for the certification exam (SSBB):